 More often than not, whenever the "nude murders" are discussed, the victims are referred to as prostitutes.
 I won't be using that word.
 To me they were vulnerable young adults doing what they had to, in bleak circumstances.
-We're talking about the late 1950s and early 60s, London was still in the first throws of post-war economic resurrection, the poverty was real.
+We're talking about the late 1950s and early 60s, with London still in the first throws of post-war economic resurrection - the poverty was real.

 Who came up with the name Jack the Stripper?